Mike-Honey/sars-cov-2-genomes/README.md

 Select any mutation from the AA Substitutions to chart the frequency of sequences with that mutation by country, over time.
 Top 5 countries (by sample volume) shown.

-Bottom grey chart shows the sample size for all Lineages.
+The note at the top-right and grey chart across the bottom show the sample size for all Lineages.

 [Link to interactive DataViz](https://app.powerbi.com/view?r=eyJrIjoiNGY2ZDM3OTQtNTNmZC00Zjc0LTg1N2EtOGVkYmE2ZmI4NmQ5IiwidCI6ImRjMWYwNGY1LWMxZTUtNDQyOS1hODEyLTU3OTNiZTQ1YmY5ZCIsImMiOjEwfQ%3D%3D&pageName=ReportSectionc83216eeed0a8b1d1d32)